 Review articles can provide a more useful overview of a specific area and usually much more detail than compendia.
 Additionally, a good review article can critique and add the context to understand the information.
 The use of network meta-analysis in systematic reviews is beginning to provide a source of much-needed information that can fill in the gaps that exist between studies, such as comparison of two agents that were never in the same study.
 This new and rapidly evolving type of review currently lacks adequate correction for possible differences in the populations included in the individual studies used for the comparisons.
 This can lead to false conclusions elegantly derived from inappropriately included studies.

 Finally, the primary literature is where I find the most utility for important clinical questions.
 I use search engines of many types to identify important studies for detailed review to help a patient.
 Usually, I will start a search by using an interface into the MEDLINE database.
 PubMed, Ovid, EBSCO and some others are examples of these interfaces.
 Pick one and learn how to use it efficiently.
 I find that I run searches on MEDLINE about 20 times a week.
 Other search engines that I will use include Google (or the much more privacy focused and non-tracking <https://www.DuckDuckGo.com> and the Google Scholar subset, as well as Wikipedia.
-You may have been repeatedly told to never trust Wikipedia by unknowing Luddites.
+You may have been repeatedly told to never trust Wikipedia.
+That is certainly not correct.
 Indeed, some articles found in Wikipedia may be problematic, but the vast majority are quite well referenced and edited, particularly in the areas related to my professional use.
-Don’t accept the conclusions of a resource, including Wikipedia, without your own critical review.
-Sometimes, you may need to select the Talk tab at the top of an article to understand any controversy discussed by the article’s authors and why the Wikipedia article appears the way it currently does.
+Don’t accept the conclusions of any resource, including Wikipedia, without your own critical review.
+Sometimes, you may need to select the Talk tab at the top of a Wikipedia article to understand any controversy discussed by the article’s authors and why the Wikipedia article appears the way it currently does.
 I find that almost nobody even knows there are five tabs at the top of Wikipedia articles, only one of which is the default Article.
 Frequently, the most valuable parts of Wikipedia articles are the References or External Links sections at the very bottom.
-Keep in mind, I typically use Wikipedia to help identify primary literature to consider, not to provide me with answers directly.
+Keep in mind, I typically use Wikipedia to help identify additional primary literature to consider, not to provide me with answers directly.

 ClinicalTrials.gov will provide you with a supposedly comprehensive list of human research trials.
 Registration in ClinicalTrials.gov is intended to be required to publish in most journals, but this is occasionally violated and sometimes studies are not registered to prevent their being published.
 New FDA and NIH rules have just been finalized to fix some of these lapses.
 I strongly recommend that you compare the version of the study that is published with the version that was registered in ClinialTrials.gov to see if there are any undisclosed changes in the published version.
 Remember to examine the archived version of the study (click on the “History of Changes” link near the bottom of the study’s ClinicalTrials.gov page, under the heading More Information) that covered the period when the patients were being enrolled.
 Use your judgment to evaluate if any changes you find were important or not and if they were disclosed in the published version.

 Access to proprietary search engines and libraries will require payment, but frequently health-care systems or universities provide this access free.
 Obtaining full-text literature from non-Open Access journals may require payment, subscription, or membership.
 Even Open Access journals (like MHC) come in several flavors and may not be adequate for your need, requiring payment.
 Apps for your mobile devices are very handy and frequently relatively low in cost.
 Before deciding on what to spend resources on, compare reviews, colleagues’ opinions, and competitors’ offerings to see which will best serve you and your patient’s needs.
 My students frequently find the Lexicomp is useful, but the free version of Epocrates is useful for drug interaction checking.